dotnet/msbuild/documentation/wiki/Something's-wrong-in-my-build.md

 ## Tools
 Many debugging tools listed [here](https://github.com/Microsoft/msbuild/blob/master/documentation/wiki/MSBuild-Resources.md#tools).

 [MSBuildStructuredLog](https://github.com/KirillOsenkov/MSBuildStructuredLog) can be used to get a clearer idea of what's going on in your build.
-MSBuildStructuredLog is a logger for MSBuild that records and visualizes a structured representation of executed targets, tasks, properties, and item values.
+MSBuildStructuredLog is graphical interface over MSBuild binary logs that visualizes a structured representation of executed targets, tasks, properties, and item values.
 It can be easier to look though than the diagnostic log.

 ![](https://raw.githubusercontent.com/KirillOsenkov/MSBuildStructuredLog/master/docs/Screenshot1.png)